A Transfer Learning Approach for Automated Segmentation of Prostate Whole Gland and Transition Zone in Diffusion Weighted MRI: Introduction

 Transfer learning is a deep learning technique that enables harnessing a neural network that has been trained on one domain to be applied to another domain.
 Transfer learning is useful when there is insufficient data for training a neural network on a new (target) domain while there is sufficient training data in another domain (source domain) that can be transferred to the task at hand.
 The lack of enough data is a major challenge in medical imaging and DWI variability can benefit from a transfer learning approach.

 In this work, we propose a deep transfer learning approach for segmentation of prostate WG and TZ based on a modified U-net architecture.
-A deep learning architecture pretrained on a relatively large cohort (n=533) was fine-tuned using a small dataset from the target cohort and tested on the remaining of the target cohort (n=33).
+A deep learning architecture pretrained on a relatively large cohort (n=533) was fine-tuned using a small dataset from the target cohort and tested on the remaining data of the target cohort (n=33).
 The source and target cohorts were acquired from two different hospitals using different MRI scanners (Philips scanner for source cohort and Siemens scanner for target cohort).
 We explored the increase in accuracy of prostate WG and TZ segmentation, using different target domain dataset sizes for fine-tuning (n=8-115).
-To the best of our knowledge, the required number of labeled data in the target domain to perform transfer learning for prostate segmentation has not been previously explored.
+Although transfer learning \cite{4, 20, 21, 42} has been explored extensively in deep learning for different CNN architectures for detection tasks, it has not been thoroughly investigated for segmentation tasks using U-net architecture.
+A recent work ~\cite{105} reported limited work on transfer learning using U-net for segmentation of breast in DWI but the detail of the transfer learning architecture and data split was not provided.
+Another work proposed an unsupervised domain adaptation ~\cite{104} for segmentation using an architecture similar to U-net.
+This is different to our transfer learning method where a minimum number of labeled cases from target domain is required.
+Although applied to different organs, the segmentation accuracy of our transfer learning algorithms is significantly higher than that reported by ~\cite{104}.

-Dice Score Coefficient (DSC)~\cite{8} with values between 0 (no overlap of prediction and ground truth) and 1 (perfect segmentation prediction) has been used to evaluate the performance of medical image segmentation algorithms.
+Additionally, we propose a modification to a widely used loss function in order to improve the performance of our model.
+Mean Dice score coefficient (DSC)~\cite{8} with values between 0 (no overlap of prediction and ground truth) and 1 (perfect segmentation prediction) has been used to evaluate the performance of medical image segmentation algorithms.
 In order to achieve better performance in segmentation tasks, CNN architectures such as VGG-16 have been used~\cite{1, vgg} as a preprocessing step to first detect prostate and only then train the segmentation architecture on images containing prostate~\cite{1}.
 With limited amount of data, however, training more architectures leads to loss of information over each model.
 To explore the effect of different rewards for prostate and non-prostate images and their corresponding segmentation predictions, we made a modification to the conventional DSC loss function and studied the effect of the modification on overall DSC, sensitivity, specificity and precision of each model's performance.